Explore how adapting your behaviour before and during an interview can transform your performance.

 3. Consider the practicalities

-Before your interview plan your journey and get to know the route.
+If you're interviewing in persion, you should plan your journey before the interview and get to know the route.
 Find out about the available parking and take a little time to see who comes in and out of the building to get a feel for the dress code.

 4. Fuel up